Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 Microsoft offers the ability to create a domain and request an SSL certificate from a Microsoft partner.

->**IMPORTANT** This solution also allows you to create self-signed certificate for the custom domain for testing purpose ( **Self-signed certificates will not meet PCI DSS compliance requirements** ).
+>**IMPORTANT** This solution also allows you to create self-signed certificate for the custom domain for testing purpose (**Self-signed certificates will not meet PCI DSS compliance requirements**).
 If you do not have valid SSL certificate, the solution will create a self-signed certificated.
->** To use a self signed certificate - leave certificatePath empty in the pre-deployment script.
+>**To use a self signed certificate - leave certificatePath empty in the pre-deployment script**.
 >The Script will auto generate a self-signed certificate and convert it to a Base64 string.

 Setting up a [custom domain with a DNS